-Not only was he one of the greatest football players of all-time, but he was perhaps the greatest lacrosse player of all-time too.
+Not only was he one of the greatest football players of all time, but he was perhaps the greatest lacrosse player of all time too.
 And he could play basketball and baseball well enough to attract the pro scouts.

 Granted, this is subjective, and I don't diminish any of those above.
 Yet I strongly believe this man deserves to be in the top ten, or at least above some currently there.

-GOAT of hockey, Gretzky was insane, but played in an era where he was guaranteed to score a lot.
+GOAT of hockey.
+Gretzky was insane but played in an era where he was guaranteed to score a lot.
 Nobody beats Mr. Hockey!

-He played in the NHL until he was 51, he dominated every aspect of the game.
+He played in the NHL until he was 51.
+He dominated every aspect of the game.
 One of the greatest athletes of all time.

-Took LAL for 9 Finals
+- Took LAL to 9 Finals

 - Won 5 Championships

-Smart and successful Businessman
+- Smart and Successful Businessman

-What more you need?
+What more do you need?